apacheignite/documentation/web-console/configure.md

   "title": "Summary"
 }
 [/block]
 Using the Web Console Summary feature, you can download Ignite configurations in XML and Java, as well as Java domain model POJOs that you can copy into your project.
-A ready-to-use Maven based project can also be downloaded from this page.
+You can also download a ready-to-use Maven based project, or obtain a Docker file with instructions to create an Apache Ignite Docker image.
 [block:image]
 {
   "images": [